 NORCAP helps international and national actors mitigate the effects of the climate crisis by recruiting and deploying experienced and passionate experts that provides the necessary technical expertise.

 We work with partners at the local, regional and national level to make climate services more accessible.
 Our experts help them improve long-term forecasting, flood and drought forecasting, national climate planning, climate finance, outreach, co-production and trainings.

 Funding from the government of Norway (Norad) allows us to work and provide expertise to improve Africa’s ability to predict, warn and prepare for climate related events such as flood, drought and extreme weather.
 Our experts have significant experience with climate change adaptation, meteorology and hydrology, as well as reducing and managing disaster risk.

 In Senegal, we supported the development of a global and national framework for climate services.
 Our experts contributed to the design, implementation and evaluation of climate services in the country, which resulted in better coordination between local, regional and national actors.
-They also contributed to develop system-wide preparedness through trainings in the field.
+They also worked on developing system-wide preparedness through training in the field.
 Furthermore, NORCAP experts have developed a digital weather research- and forecasting model which went into service together with climate data analysing tools for the national provider of weather and climate information, ANACIM.
 Their members also have received training from NORCAP experts.
 This allows not only more accurate weather forecasting but also climate modelling which enables researchers to make long term climate predictions.